 And I enjoy that my art can become a part of these special connections.

 A bit about my process

 I'd love to share with you a bit about my process, and my story, so that you can get a glimpse behind the scenes, and get to know me, and my artwork, a bit better...

-I just love to draw, so I draw things - I like to draw with pens, on paper, so that's what I do.
+I just love to draw, so I draw things - I like to draw with pens, on card, so that's what I do.

-I will nearly always also hand-color these drawings .
+I will nearly always also hand-colour these drawings .